Anirudh-48/LangVerMan/README.md

 -i: install
 -v: version

-# Please note that for now the tool only downloads the file.
-The installation functionality will be added soon!
+<h3>Please note that for now the tool only downloads the file.
+The installation functionality will be added soon!</h3>